-More racialized people have a university degree but are still paid less than non-racialized people according to Statistics Canada.
+More racialized people have a university degree but are still paid less than white people according to Statistics Canada.

-Newly released studies find racialized people are generally more likely to have a bachelor’s degree, but less likely to find well-paying jobs after graduation, and that in the two years after completing a bachelor’s degree, racialized people have a lower income than white people.
+Newly released findings state racialized people are generally more likely to have a bachelor’s degree, but less likely to find well-paying jobs after graduation, and that in the two years after completing a bachelor’s degree, racialized people have a lower income than white people.

 In addition, racialized graduates reported “lower rates of unionization and pension plan coverage than their non-racialized, non-Indigenous counterparts,” the Jan.
 18 report stated.